10 Effective Ways To Avoid Medical Transcription Errors

 3. Ensure Clear Recording

-Precise medical transcription begins with a good dictation.
+Precise medical transcription begins with good dictation.
 As a practitioner, you need to ensure transcribers are given an exceptionally precise and practical dictation to transcribe the data correctly.
 Assure you dictate an average pace in a conversational tone.
-Use a microphone or digital recorder of high quality, positioned at a reasonable distance.
+Use a microphone or digital recorder of high quality positioned at a reasonable distance.
 Besides this, make sure the atmosphere is noiseless and noisy.
 Dictating will significantly increase the accuracy and credibility of medical history in a comfortable and orderly setting.

-4. Use Latest Transcription Equipment
+4. Use the Latest Transcription Equipment

 5. Pick Precision over Pace